Article I — Name, Principal Office; Other Offices:

 Section 1.
 The Baltimore Chapter shall be governed by a Board of Directors (Board).
 The Board shall be responsible for carrying out the purposes and objectives of the non-profit corporation.

 Section 2.
 The Baltimore Chapter shall have eight (8) elected officers who sit on the Board of Directors: President, President-Elect, Vice President – Communications, Vice President – Finance, Vice President – Programs, Vice President – Education, Vice President – Membership, Vice President – Special Projects .
 All officers shall be members in good standing of PMI® and of the Baltimore Chapter.
 With the exception of the President-Elect and the President all terms will be for a two year period.
-To run for President-Elect, a candidate must have served previously as a board member or officer of a PMI component.
+To run for President-Elect, a candidate must have served previously as a board member or officer of a PMI chapter.
 If a candidate has not met this requirement and there are no other qualified chapter members wishing to serve, the nominating committee may, with the approval of the current President, waive this requirement.
 The elected officers will serve a two-year term of office, but may not serve more than three consecutive terms in the same officer position.
-Beginning in 2009, a non-retroactive term limit will take affect, limiting elected individuals to 8 consecutive elected years of service on the Board.
+A non-retroactive term limits elected individuals to 8 consecutive elected years of service on the Board.
 If there is no individual willing or able to fulfill an open position on the Board due to this limit, that current officer may be re-elected for an additional term by a majority vote.
 The President – Elect will assume the position of President at the end of the term.
 For a period of one (1) year following the term of office, officers shall make themselves available as a resource to the officer newly elected to the respective office.
 The following sections establish general duties for each of the designated offices.
 Specific duties are detailed within the Chapter’s Standard Operating Procedures Document.

 Section 3.
 The President shall be the chief executive officer (CEO) for the Baltimore Chapter and of the Board of Directors, and shall perform such duties as are customary for presiding officers, including making appointments with the approval of the Board when required.
 The President shall also serve as a member ex-officio with the right to vote on all committees except the Nominating Committee.
 The President or an official designate shall represent the Chapter at other PMI meetings and meetings with other organizations.
 The President shall also establish an operational management structure for the chapter.
 These structures shall be codified within a chapter standard operating procedure.
 The President will perform other duties as defined in the Chapter SOP.